mrglavas/kappnav-operator-prototype/README.md

 ## Adding additional logic to the controller

-If you are adding additional logic for managing resources, provide an implemenation of the `NewKappnavExtension` function in the `utils/extensions.go` file which returns an instance of `KappnavExtension`.
+If you are adding additional logic for managing resources, provide an implemenation of the `NewKappnavExtension` function in the `utils/extensions.go` file that returns an instance of `KappnavExtension`.